-Basic sentence structure in English is S-V-O, or Subject – Verb – Object.
+Basic sentence structure in English is S-V-O, or Subject - Verb - Object.
 The subject is the person or thing that does the action.
 The verb defines the action.
-The object describes the thing that received the action.
-In the sentence below, Peter is the subject.
-Eats is the verb and ice cream is the object.
+The object describes the thing that receives the action.
+In the sentence below, Peter is the subject, eats is the verb, and ice cream is the object.

 Peter eats ice cream.